lambdacasserole/pontoon/README.md

 ## Limitations

-This system is designed to be quite dumb and extrememly simple.
+This system is designed to be quite dumb and extremely simple.
 It won't replace any of your CI tools.